-Server startup option Description +Xms size Initial Java heap size within the JVM.
-Default value is 16 MB.
-NOTE: See the override information in the next row. +Xmx size Maximum Java heap size within the JVM.
-Default value is 256 MB.
-You can override +Xms and +Xmx.
-For example, if you are running a development server that services only one user, you might want to run the server with a lighter memory footprint using the following command line: SilverServer +Xms2m +Xmx16m This sets the initial Java heap size to 2 MB and the maximum heap size to 16 MB.
-Application server opt ions: - <x></x> (These options are pass sed to the application server.) -? or -help Print usage for SilverServer.exe. a Print the server startup properties, then exit without starting the server.
+Server startup option Description Application server options: - <x></x> (These options are passed to the application server.) -? or -help Print usage for SilverServer.exe. a Print the server startup properties, then exit without starting the server.
 This debugging option is useful if the server fails to start.
 You can see what the startup properties are. -host hostname The full name of the host running the server.
 Not required unless there are problems with hostname resolution. -jvmversion Print information about the JVM. -minspan number Use with -retry number (see below).
 The duration in minutes within which the retries must be made.
 SilverMonitor ceases to operate after the number of minutes specified by minspan, even if not all retry attempts have been made.
 The default value is 10.
-For more information, see "Using SilverMonitor" on page 313. -dbcheck Checks database integrity at server startup. -noexitondbcheck Don't exit if the database integrity check fails.
-Use this option to check integrity and allow access to the SMC if the database check fails.

-Server startup option Description -nomonitor Run without the SilverMonitor background program.
+For more information, see "Using SilverMonitor" on page 223. -dbcheck Checks database integrity at server startup. -noexitondbcheck Don't exit if the database integrity check fails.
+Use this option to check integrity and allow access to the SMC if the database check fails. -nomonitor Run without the SilverMonitor background program.
 This option is useful for debugging the server when it fails to start.
 If the option is not used, the server will keep trying to start.
-For more information, see "Using SilverMonitor" on page 313.
+For more information, see "Using SilverMonitor" on page 223.
 NOTE: If you start the server with -nomonitor, you will not be able to restart the server from the SMC (or using the API).
 You will have to shut down the server and then restart it again manually. -p file Read startup properties from a specified file.
 Defaults to the server's \Resources\httpd.props file. -retry number The number of times SilverMonitor should attempt to restart the server or process before ceasing to operate.
 The default value is 3.
 See -minspan number (above).
-For more information, see "Using SilverMonitor" on page 313. -trace Turn tracing on.
+For more information, see "Using SilverMonitor" on page 223. -trace Turn tracing on.
 Dump tracing information to the default or specified log output.